 6.3 Conclusions for scenarios and benefits

 Based on the study for each option, all the scenarios can be considered as possible deployment with regards of their own benefits and drawbacks.
+The separation of CP and UP allows to satisfy the differentiated requirements coming from new 5G services.